Tips on Choosing the Right Pet for You

 By Anthony Dee

 Look for a pet that matches your lifestyle.
 They can also become great buddies.
 Dogs are sociable creatures.
 Cats are attention seekers.
 Birds are fascinating animals.
 Fishes are magnificent.
 Rabbits and hamsters are adorable.
 Look into your home.
 Do you have enough space for your pet?
-Will it be indoor or outdoor?
+Will it be indoors or outdoors?
 Pets such as dogs and cats may not do well in cramped spaces.